TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 21/John 21.3.md

 ---

-Simon Peter saith unto them, I go a fishing.
-They say unto him, We also come with thee.
-They went forth, and entered into the boat; and that night they took nothing.
+Simon Peter said to them, "I'm going fishing."
+They told him, "We are also coming with you."
+They immediately went out, and entered into the boat.
+That night, they caught nothing.